zengulus-d-and-d-tools/5e-unified-roller-base/docs/LocationsDatabase.md

 - **Hero Header** – Portal link, accent/BG controls, and a `+ Add Location` button that reveals the inline form.
 - **Location Form** – Name, district/guild select, description, and notes fields.
 Perfect for logging sensory cues, contacts, or mission hooks tied to the space.
 - **Filter Bar** – Text search plus district dropdown.
 Filters update live so you can find "Precinct Four" locations or everything tagged `Dimir` instantly.
-- **Location Cards** – Each entry shows the name, district, description, notes, and delete/edit options.
-All fields are editable in place and changes write straight to the shared store.
+- **Location Cards** – Each entry shows name, district, description, notes, image URL, and quick actions (open on board, copy deep link, delete).
+Image URL is editable in place; other fields are currently view-only after creation.

 ## Tips
 - Mirror district names from the Mission Timeline tags so cross-referencing is painless.